Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Conclusions

+\item[$\bullet$] We do not see significant trends between \vsiii\ and either LC width $x_1$ or color $c$.
+For the relation with host-galaxy \mstellar, it is difficult to claim the trend with the PS1-MDS sample alone, given its small sample size.
+However, we note that the trend stays significant after combining our PS1-MDS SNe with those from low-$z$ studies, in the sense that HV SNe~Ia are more likely to be found in massive galaxies.

-\item[$\bullet$] By compiling a large spectroscopic dataset spanning a wide range of redshift, we find a significant probability ($>99\%$) that HV and NV SNe~Ia have distinct redshift distributions, with HV SNe~Ia more likely to be found at lower redshift.
-This trend is not sensitive to either the selection effect or the \vsiii\ criterion used to split the HV and NV samples.
-The result implies that the progenitor of HV SNe~Ia (and possibly some NV SNe~Ia) may favor a metal-rich environment and/or scenarios of long delay time.
+\item[$\bullet$] No significant trends are identified between \vsiii\ and redshift using either the PS1-only sample or a large spectroscopic compilation that includes additional low-$z$ and high-$z$ datasets.
+However, with the large sample, we find a significant probability that HV and NV SNe~Ia may have distinct redshift distributions, with HV SNe~Ia being more prevalent in the local Universe.
+Different selections between low-$z$ and high-$z$ surveys could play a role.
+Nevertheless, we do not rule out the possibility that the progenitors of HV SNe~Ia (and perhaps a subset of NV SNe~Ia) may favor explosion scenarios of long delay times.

 \item[$\bullet$] We confirm the previous findings that the \vsiii\ distribution of low-$z$ SNe Ia shows a significant bimodal distribution.
 The two groups substantially overlap in the velocity space, with a fraction of 76\% and 24\% for SNe in group-I and group-II, respectively.
-However, this bimodality becomes insignificant for the high-$z$ SNe, possibly due to either the smaller sample size or change in SN demographics.
+However, this bimodality becomes insignificant for the high-$z$ sample studied in this work.

-\item[$\bullet$] Our results are also in line with recent cosmological studies, which showed the SNe~Ia in massive galaxies have on average lower $R_V$ than those in low-mass galaxies.
-This can be possibly explained by assuming that a large fraction of SNe~Ia in massive galaxies have similar dust properties as that of HV SNe~Ia.
+\item[$\bullet$] Our results are also in line with recent cosmological studies, which have shown that SNe~Ia in massive galaxies typically exhibit lower $R_V$ than those in low-mass galaxies.
+This could possibly be explained by assuming that a large fraction of SNe~Ia in massive galaxies share similar dust properties with HV SNe~Ia.

-\item[$\bullet$] By converting the \vsiii\ to the SN intrinsic color, we show that the SNe~Ia tend to be intrinsically redder at the local Universe.
+\item[$\bullet$] By converting the \vsiii\ to the SN intrinsic color, we show that the mean intrinsic color of SNe~Ia appears to be redder in the local Universe.
 However, this trend vanishes when considering only the SNe in the cosmological sample.
-We note that the HV (or intrinsically redder) SNe~Ia tend to have negative average HRs than their counterparts, but the trend is not significant with our sample. \end{enumerate}
+Furthermore, we confirm that the HV SNe~Ia tend to have negative average HRs than their counterparts, but the trend is not statistically significant with our sample. \end{enumerate}